KKR & Co.: Buyout boom (2006–2007)

 KKR acquired a 40% stake in Longview Power Plant in 2006; it filed for bankruptcy protection in 2020.

 In October 2006, KKR acquired a 50% stake in Tarkett, a France-based distributor of flooring products, in a deal valued at about €1.4 billion ($1.8 billion).

 In November 2006, KKR formed a A$4 billion partnership with the Seven Network of Australia.

 In January 2007, KKR invested $700 million through a private investment in public equity in Sun Microsystems.

 In January 2008, KKR made a $1.25 billion private investment in public equity in Legg Mason through a convertible preferred stock offering.

-On April 26, 2007, Harman International Industries entered an agreement to be acquired by KKR and Goldman Sachs for $8 billion.
+On April 26, 2007, Harman International Industries entered an agreement to be acquired by KKR and Goldman Sachs Alternatives for $8 billion.
 However, in September 2007, the agreement was terminated after a drop in earnings at Harmon during the Great Recession.

 Initial public offering (2007)

 In 2007, KKR filed with the Securities and Exchange Commission to raise $1.25 billion by selling an ownership interest in its management company.
 The filing came less than two weeks after the initial public offering of rival private equity firm Blackstone Inc. KKR had previously listed its KPE vehicle in 2006, but for the first time, KKR offered investors an ownership interest in the private equity firm itself.
 The onset of the credit crunch and the weak IPO market dampened the prospects of obtaining a valuation attractive to KKR.
 The flotation was repeatedly postponed and called off by the end of August.

 In July 2008, KKR announced a reverse takeover of its listed affiliate KKR Private Equity Investors in exchange for a 21% interest in the firm to become a public company.
 In November 2008, the transaction was delayed until 2009.
 Shares of KPE had declined significantly in the second half of 2008 due to the 2008 financial crisis.

 In October 2009, KKR listed shares in KKR & Co. on the Euronext exchange.

 In March 2010, KKR filed to list its shares on the New York Stock Exchange (NYSE), Trading commenced on July 15, 2010.